NextronSystems/broker-network-manual/usage/setup.rst

    If you still can't see the ``Broker Network`` tab in your ``Asset Management``, restart the ``asgard2`` service in ``Settings``
    > ``System`` > ``Services``.

+..
+[1]
+   This number may vary.
+In this example we went with the minimum of one Broker, one Lobby and one Gatekeeper.

 Gatekeeper Installation
 ^^^^^^^^^^^^^^^^^^^^^^^